TimothyPPerrett/TimothyPPerrett/README.md

 ## Hi there 👋

+I'm Tim.
+Current Curtin University electrical engineering and physics student, and general enthusiast for things that move fast and make loud noises.

 <!--
 **TimothyPPerrett/TimothyPPerrett** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.